redjov/mf-demo/README.md

 # Module Federation Demo

-This is a demo of Module Federation in Webpack 5 with React and Material UI.
+This is a demo of Module Federation in Webpack 5 with React, Material UI and TypeScript.
 Both apps act as hosts and remotes, where each app consumes a component exported from the other.